On Ilyashenko's Statistical Attractors: Proof of the probabilistic characterization of statistical attractors

 {\bf End of the proof of Theorem \ref{theoremC}.}

-Consider the basin of attraction $B(K)$ of the statistical attractor $K$.
+{\em Proof: } Consider the basin of attraction $B(K)$ of a given minimal $\alpha$-obs. statistical attractor $K$.
 By hypothesis $m(B(K)) \geq \alpha >0$.
 It is straightforward to check that if $x \in B(K)$ then $f(x) \in B(K)$ (even if $f$ is only a measurable map that is not continuous).
 Then, we can apply Definition \ref{definitionobservable}, and consider the set ${\mathcal O}_{f|B(K)}$ of all the SRB-like measures for $f|_{B(K)}$.
-After Lemmas \ref{lemma1} and \ref{lemma2} (denoting ${\mathcal O}_f(K)$ to ${\mathcal O}_{f|B(K)}$), assertions (a) and (b) of Theorem \ref{theoremC} are proved.
+After Lemmas \ref{lemma1} and \ref{lemma2} (denoting ${\mathcal O}_f(K)$ to ${\mathcal O}_{f|B(K)}$), Assertions (a) and (b) of Theorem \ref{theoremC} are proved.

-Now, let us prove the two assertions in (c).
-By hypothesis $K$ is a Milnor-attracting minimal attracting $B(K)$ or $\alpha$-obs minimal restricted to B(K).
-To deduce that $K$ is the compact support of all the probabilities in ${\mathcal O}_f(K)$, we will first prove that $\mu (K) = 1$ for all $\mu \in {\mathcal O}_f(K)$, and then prove that $K$ is the minimal compact set in $M$ that has such property.